r-vigneshwaran/profanity-degree/README.md

 # profanity-degree

 This Code will detect the degree of profanity in each line print out the degree to the user.
-To find the degree of profanity i have used Alt-profanity-check package.
-In this package i have used predict_prob to find the degree of profanity
+To find the degree of profanity first I am looping through the text file and checking for any predefined word in the line